TammyAlok2/our-main-project-Medistop/README.md

 ## Key Features

-- **Appointment System :** We offer customized cleaning packages to cater to your unique requirements.
-From general cleaning to specialized services like carpet cleaning, window cleaning, and more, we ensure every nook and corner is thoroughly cleaned.
+- **Appointment System :** MediStop provide Appointment System using which patients can book the appointment with doctors with there own preferred time slot and day.
+Gone the time when we need to sit in long queues for our number to come, now you have MediStop to do it all.

-- **List of schemes :** Our team of cleaning specialists is highly skilled and experienced.
-They undergo rigorous training to ensure they deliver exceptional results and exceed your expectations.
+- **List of schemes :** MediStop lists all the schemes, programs, NGO’s motives, and many more at one place to help economically unhealthy users to get the treatment for free or in as low cost as possible.

-- ** Your Data :** We use eco-friendly and safe cleaning products that are effective in removing dirt, dust, and stains while being gentle on your surfaces and the environment.
+- ** Your Data :** Patients can store all there past history like medical certificates, report, medicinal information and many more in our website without any worry of losing anything.

-- **Health Bot for Analysis of Dibetes:** We understand the value of your time, which is why we strive to provide reliable and punctual service.
-Our team will arrive promptly at the scheduled time and complete the cleaning tasks efficiently.
+- **Health Bot for Analysis of Dibetes:**  Using this boat patient can analyze their diabetic conditions whether on the basis of his/her bmi data .
+It is health bot for ease the life of patients.

 ## Technologies Used
 - HTML